Joint Programmes

 Build Your Own Degree

-Starting from Academic Year 2021/2022, CEG has adopted a new undergraduate curriculum structure that gives students greater choice, breadth and flexibility in charting their learning journeys.
+Since Academic Year 2021/2022, the Computer Engineering undergraduate curriculum structure gives students greater choice, breadth and flexibility in charting their learning journeys.

 Unrestricted Electives: Within and Beyond Computer Engineering